-As a result of the Business Combination being consummated, outstanding warrants to purchase an aggregate of 10,916,647 Ordinary Shares became exercisable in accordance with the terms of the Warrant Agreement.
-These warrants became exercisable on July 15, 2022.
+As a result of the Business Combination being consummated, outstanding warrants to purchase an aggregate of 10,916,647 Ordinary Shares became exercisable in accordance with the terms of the warrant agreement, dated 21 September 2020 by and between OACB and Continental Stock Transfer & Trust Company, as warrant agent, governing OACB's outstanding warrants, which was assigned to and assumed by Alvotech pursuant to that certain Assignment, Assumption and Amendment Agreement dated as of 15 June 2022 (the "Warrant Agreement").

+These warrants became exercisable on 15 July 2022.
 The exercise price of these warrants is \$11.50 per share, or approximately \$125.5 million, assuming none of the warrants are exercised through "cashless" exercise.
-To the extent such warrants are exercised, additional ordinary shares will be issued, which will result in dilution to the holders of Ordinary Shares and increase the number of shares eligible for resale in the public market.
-We believe the likelihood that warrant holders will exercise their warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our ordinary shares.
-If the trading price for our ordinary shares is less than \$11.50 per share, we believe holders of our Public Warrants and Private Placement Warrants will be unlikely to exercise their warrants.
-On March 10, 2023, the last reported sales price of our ordinary shares was \$13.22 per share and the last reported sales price of our Public Warrants was \$2.44 per warrant.
-Sales of substantial numbers of such shares in the public market or the fact that such warrants may be exercised could adversely affect the market price of ordinary shares.
-As of February 15, 2023, holders of 258,350 Public Warrants, representing 258,350 Ordinary Shares, had elected to exercise their Public Warrants.
-However, there is no guarantee that the Public Warrants will continue to be in the money prior to their expiration, and as such, the warrants may expire worthless.
+To the extent such warrants are exercised, additional Ordinary Shares will be issued, which will result in dilution to the holders of Ordinary Shares and increase the number of shares eligible for resale in the public market.
+On 8 March 2024, there were 9,943,434 warrants entitling the holders to acquire one Ordinary Share at a price of \$11.50 (the "Warrants") outstanding, the last reported sales price of our ordinary shares was \$15.60 per share and the last reported sales price of our Public Warrants was \$4.45 per warrant.
+Sales of substantial numbers of such shares in the public market or the fact that such warrants may be exercised could adversely affect the market price of Ordinary Shares.
 See "-The warrants may not continue to be in the money, and they may expire worthless and the terms of the Public Warrants may be amended in a manner adverse to a holder if holders of at least 50% of the then outstanding Public Warrants approve of such amendment."

-In addition, on November 16, 2022, we and the bondholders amended and restated certain terms of existing Senior Bonds and issued new senior bonds in an aggregate principal amount equal to \$70.0 million.
-Pursuant to the terms of the amended Senior Bonds, we were required to use commercially reasonable endeavors to raise new funding through issuance of additional Ordinary Shares (by way of ordinary shares, structured equity and/or preference shares) and/or unsecured convertible bond(s), for net proceeds of at least \$75.0 million of net proceeds by December 15, 2022, and are required to raise \$150.0 million in net proceeds by March 31, 2023.
-We failed to raise at least \$75.0 million by December 15, 2022, so we were required to grant penny warrants representing 1.5% of the ordinary share capital to the bondholders, and if we had failed to raise at least \$150.0 million by March 31, 2023, we would have been required to grant penny warrants representing 1.0% of the ordinary share capital to the bondholders.
-Since we had not raised \$75.0 million of net proceeds by December 15, 2022, we issued 4,198,807 warrants to the bondholders on December 31, 2022.
+In addition, on 16 November 2022, we and the bondholders amended and restated certain terms of existing Senior Bonds and issued new senior bonds in an aggregate principal amount equal to \$70.0 million.
+Pursuant to the terms of the amended Senior Bonds, we were required to use commercially reasonable endeavors to raise new funding through issuance of additional Ordinary Shares (by way of ordinary shares, structured equity and/or preference shares) and/or unsecured convertible bond(s), for net proceeds of at least \$75.0 million of net proceeds by 15 December 2022, and are required to raise \$150.0 million in net proceeds by 31 March 2023.
+We failed to raise at least \$75.0 million by 15 December 2022, so we were required to grant penny warrants representing 1.5% of the ordinary share capital to the bondholders, and if we had failed to raise at least \$150.0 million by 31 March 2023, we would have been required to grant penny warrants representing 1.00% of the ordinary share capital to the bondholders.
+Since we had not raised \$75.0 million of net proceeds by 15 December 2022, we issued 4,198,807 warrants to the bondholders on 31 December 2022.
 Each new warrant entitles the bondholders, upon exercise, to receive from us one fully paid and non-assessable Ordinary Share, at the exercise price of one cent (\$0.01) per share.
 If the bondholders exercise their warrants and we issue new Ordinary Shares, the existing shareholders will be diluted.
-As of February 15, 2023, holders of 1,924,251 warrants, representing 1,924,251 Ordinary Shares, had elected to exercise their warrants.
-Following the issuance of the December 2022 Convertible Bonds and the closing of the private placement of Ordinary Shares for gross proceeds of \$137.0 million on February 10, 2023, we are not obligated to issue the additional 1.0% warrants to the bondholders.
+Following the issuance of the 2022 Convertible Bonds and the closing of the private placement of Ordinary Shares for gross proceeds of \$137.0 million on 10 February 2023, we are not obligated to issue the additional 1.00% warrants to the bondholders.